Fellows

 Some of our past seminar leaders include:

-• Dr Chris Watkin, who lectures in French Studies at Monash University, Australia, where he also teaches in the Literary Studies and Religion and Theology programmes; publications include: Thinking Through Creation: Genesis 1 and 2 as Tools of Cultural Critique.
+• Dr Chris Watkin, who lectures in French Studies at Monash University, Australia, where he also teaches in the Literary Studies and Religion and Theology programmes; publications include: Biblical Critical Theory and Michael Foucault (Great Thinkers series).

 • Prof Julian Rivers, Professor of Jurisprudence at the University of Bristol.

-• Dr Brad Green, Professor of Theological Studies, Union University, Jackson TN, Professor of Philosophy and Theology, Southern Baptist Theological Seminary, Louisville, KY, and chair of the Scripture and the University Seminar within Kirby Laing Centre’s Scripture Collective; publications include Colin Gunton and the Failure of Augustine and The Gospel and the Mind: Recovering and Shaping the Intellectual Life.
+• Dr Brad Green, Professor of Theological Studies, Union University, Jackson TN, Professor of Philosophy and Theology, Southern Baptist Theological Seminary, Louisville, KY; publications include Colin Gunton and the Failure of Augustine and The Gospel and the Mind: Recovering and Shaping the Intellectual Life.

-• Rev Dr Craig Bartholomew, Director of the Kirby Laing Institute for Christian Ethics, Cambridge; author of both academic and popular volumes, such as The Doctrine of Creation: A Constructive Kuyperian Approach and Living at the Crossroads: An Introduction to Christian Worldview.
+• Rev Dr Craig Bartholomew, Director of the Kirby Laing Institute for Christian Ethics, Cambridge; author of both academic and popular volumes, such as The Doctrine of Creation: A Constructive Kuyperian Approach and Introducing Biblical Hermeneutics.

 • Tim Benton, former actor and theatre director, now executive communications coach at GSB Comms.

-• Dr Dan Strange, College Director and Lecturer in Culture, Religion and Public Theology, Oak Hill College; publications include For Their Rock is Not as Our Rock.
+• Dr Dan Strange, Director of Crosslands Forum, formerly College Director and Lecturer in Culture, Religion and Public Theology, Oak Hill College; publications include For Their Rock is Not as Our Rock.

 • Prof Richard Buggs, Senior Research Leader, Royal Botanic Gardens Kew, and Professor of Evolutionary Genomics at Queen Mary University of London and